kibiz0r/jons-code-corner/README.md

 ## Modifying

 Pretty much everything comes down to `tasks.json` and `launch.json`.
 VSCode has good documentation on both.
 You'll also need to know how to invoke `g++` in general.
 Right now, it's just compiling everything in one go with no intermediate object files, using `g++` directly.
 In the future, maybe we'll switch to use `make`.

+To commit changes, either use the built-in Git interface in VSCode or use Github Desktop.

+### Git in VSCode

+1. Click the + next to any change you want to include in your commit
+1. Enter a commit message describing the changes you made
+1. Click the checkmark